tesselle/tabula/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This a resubmission after CRAN removal on 2020-08-10 as check problems were not corrected in time.
-All issues have been fixed.
+* CRAN package check error ("data length differs from size of matrix") has been fixed.
 * Some links in the documentation point to articles behind paywalls that may return a 403 error.

 ## Reverse dependencies